AngleProtocol/angle-docs/other/amo.md

 Management of AMOs across different chains differs depending on their type.
 Some of them are managed by [the governance or guardian multisig](../governance/angle-dao.md#🗳-voting) on the corresponding chain.
 Others are managed fully automatically via trustless smart contracts or directly via the Timelock of the protocol on the corresponding chain.

 {% hint style="info" %}
-As of August 2023, Angle only supports a single lending AMO on Aave V3 with 100k minted EURA and some protocol-owned liquidity AMOs.
+The state and size of Angle AMOs for all its stablecoins can be tracked in real-time on [Angle Analytics dashboard](https://analytics.angle.money/collaterals).
 {% endhint %}

+In terms of lending AMOs, the protocol uses Morpho to delegate its borrowing facility on Ethereum and invests USDA on a vault which risk is managed by Gauntlet.
+The protocol also has a 100k EURA AMO on Aave V3 on Polygon.

-### Protocol-owned Liquidity
+### Liquidity AMOs

+Angle also uses liquidity AMOs to seed some pools with EURA and/or USDA liquidity.
+The idea is to either match some of the protocol's reserves with EURA/USDA minted from AMOs or to mint both EURA and USDA to provide liquidity.

+In this last case, EURA ends up being backed by USDA when people swap USDA to EURA and conversely, and the balance sheets of the two stablecoins become correlated up to the size of this AMO.

-Angle uses protocol-owned liquidity AMOs to seed some pools with EURA liquidity.
-The idea is to match some of the protocol's reserves with EURA minted from AMOs to provide liquidity.
-This helps bootstrapping EURA liquidity without relying on individual LPs from the start.
-The size and balances of these AMOs need to be monitored to make sure that the potential loss or bad debt from providing liquidity is never too big for the protocol.
+While liquidity AMOs expose the protocol to a potential divergence loss + loss versus rebalancing risk, they also help bootstrapping Angle stablecoins liquidity without relying on individual LPs from start.
+Their size and balances are in any monitored in real-time to make sure that the potential loss or bad debt never grows beyond an acceptable size with respect to the protocol equity.

-#### Current Protocol LP AMO Positions

-- Optimism: Uniswap V3 EURA/USDC pool (0.05%), seeded with 200K USDC from surplus and a corresponding amount of EURA at mint.
-- Arbitrum: Uniswap V3 EURA/USDC pool (0.05%), seeded with 300k USDC from protocol surplus and a corresponding amount of EURA at mint.
-- BNB Chain: PancakeSwap V3 EURA/USDC pool (0.05%), seeded with 150k USDT from protocol surplus and a corresponding amount of EURA at mint.

 ## Implications of AMOs